Is There a Dimmer Outlook Ahead for Coeur Mining Inc. (CDE)?

-Coeur Mining Inc. (NYSE:CDE) went up by 0.96% from its latest closing price compared to the recent 1-year high of $12.60.
-The company’s stock price has collected 2.60% of gains in the last five trading sessions.
-Press Release reported 17 hours ago that Genesis Metals Signs Exploration Agreements with First Nations and Further Expands October Gold Project, Ontario to 26,430 ha
+Coeur Mining Inc. (NYSE:CDE) went down by -0.49% from its latest closing price compared to the recent 1-year high of $12.60.
+The company’s stock price has collected -3.96% of loss in the last five trading sessions.
+Press Release reported 8 hours ago that Coeur Announces Third Quarter 2021 Earnings Call

 Is It Worth Investing in Coeur Mining Inc. (NYSE :CDE) Right Now?